Cuomo’s woes keep piling on

 There is the outstanding matter of his administration’s handling of the coronavirus in nursing homes.
 A litany of sexual misconduct allegations from multiple women have led to calls for his resignation and impeachment.
 Other scandals concern possible political meddling in distributing vaccines, safety concerns at the Gov. Mario M. Cuomo Bridge and special treatment arranged by the governor for family members who needed COVID-19 tests.
 Revelations about a controversial $4 million book deal hardly help.

 The governor has denied wrongdoing in every case, but ongoing probes could make it difficult for him to finish his current term in office or run for a fourth term next year.
-An investigation overseen by state Attorney General Letitia James could confirm the worst accusations of alleged sexual misconduct.
-He might even become the first governor to be impeached and removed from office in nearly a century.
+State Attorney General Letitia James could confirm the worst accusations of alleged sexual misconduct and could expose the governor’s alleged self enrichment at public expense through the book deal through the two investigations she is now overseeing.

 State lawmakers and others demanded data for months and months and months last year that would show how many nursing home residents died of COVID-19 in hospitals.
 A lawsuit by the Empire Center for Public Policy compelled the administration to release the data in February and then Secretary to the Governor Melissa DeRosa held a fateful Feb.
 10 meeting with state lawmakers when she seemingly confirmed that political considerations were the reason why the administration waited so long to confirm that thousands more nursing home residents died of COVID-19 in hospitals than previously reported by the state.
 A federal investigation of the matter (and immunity protections granted to nursing homes last year) remains ongoing and state lawmakers have made the issue a top priority for their ongoing impeachment probe.